YangLab/CIRCexplorer2/docs/modules/align.md

 4. If you set `--skip-tophat`, TopHat2 alignment would be skipped.
 It is useful for some specific conditions, please see [FAQ](../about/faq.md) for details.
 5. If you set `--skip-tophat-fusion`, TopHat-Fusion alignment would be skipped.
 It is useful for poly(A)+ RNA-seq.
 6. You could offer multiple fastq files (or compressed files) separated by spaces or comma.
-7. Only single-end RNA-seq is supported.
-It is recommended to convert paired-end RNA-seq to single-end RNA-seq before alignment.
+7. Only single-read RNA-seq is supported.
+It is recommended to convert paired-end RNA-seq to single-read RNA-seq before alignment.
 8. It will overwrite the output directory automatically, so please be careful when setting the path of output directory.

 ## Output